PS140O: Projecting Power

 Attendance and active participation are essential parts of the course.
 Attendance will be taken at every class

-Online participation will take place on bcourses and students are expected to contribute online every week
+Online participation will take place on bcourses and students are expected to contribute actively online

 20% of grade

-Each week, a small team of about two to three students will prepare a brief, approximately five minute video essay
+Each week, a small team of about four students will prepare a brief, approximately five-to-seven minute video essay

-Video essays will generally be a ‘close reading’ of a scene (or two) from the film, typically in conversation with one or more of the readings
+Video essays will generally be a ‘close reading’ of scenes from the film, typically in conversation with readings

 Video essays may also focus on aspects of film craft, such the score, lighting, or cinematography.
-Can also focus on controversies or engaging with questions of accuracy
+Can also focus on director, controversies

 The video essay should not be a review of the film or a summary of facts